Hellas Online

 Hellas Online was one of the leading Greek fixed-line telephony service providers based in Athens.
 Founded in 1993, Hellas Online (hol) was one of the first Internet service providers in Greece offering public dial-up Internet access.
 It evolved from an ISP to a fixed-line telecommunications services provider offering a broad range of retail, business and wholesale services.
-Since 2006 it became a member of the Intracom Holdings group.
-Before its dissolution, following its merger, with Vodafone in 2014, it had 531,563 LLU subscribers.
+In 2006 it became a member of the Intracom Holdings group.
+Before its dissolution, following its merger with Vodafone in 2014, it had 531,563 LLU subscribers.

 History

 Hellas Online was founded in 1993 offering dial-up services in the Athens metropolitan area.
 The dial-up service was then expanded to the rest of Greece using low-toll telephone numbers.
 In 2006 it was acquired by Intracom and expanded its services to include broadband ADSL and SHDSL services.
 In 2007 it acquired 100% of Attica Telecom, the largest provider of fiber-optic services in the city of Athens and in June of the same year established a strategic partnership with Vodafone Greece.

 In June 2008, Hellas Online merged with Unibrain, a company listed on the Athens Stock Exchange, and became enlisted under the name Hellas Online (HOL).